 - By 12th grade, students have participated and completed sports units and activities in softball, kickball, soccer, football, dodge ball, and volleyball.

-- The Physical Education program has access to the excellent indoor facilities of the Jewish Community Center, Jewish Community Day School, and the outdoor facilities of Brown University.
+- Many students have after school access to the excellent indoor facilities of the Jewish Community Center female swim hours, use of the exercise facility and the outdoor facilities of Brown University.

 - The education of proper values and moral behavior is an integral part of the curriculum at NEAT.
 We believe that Derech Eretz (proper respect) is a prerequisite for all learning.